Friday, 29 July 2022

-George Anson is best known for commanding a British naval squadron on an epic circumnavigation of the world, 1740-1744.
+Admiral George Anson is best known for commanding a British naval squadron on an epic circumnavigation of the world between 1740 and 1744.
+Britain was at war with Spain, the War of Jenkins' Ear, and his goal was to raid Spanish possessions.
 The voyage was in some ways a disaster.
-Of his six ships, all but one was unable to complete the journey.
+Of his six ships, only one completed the journey.
 Many of his men died of scurvy, then the scourge of long voyages.
 But he did capture a Spanish ship loaded with treasure near the Philippines.
 [Image: George Anson, by Thomas Hudson]

 I have a "special connection" to Anson.
 No, we are not related, except maybe through Adam and Eve.
 It is this: he lived in two places I have lived in, in Charleston, South Carolina in America and Carshalton, Surrey, in England.